Koromix/rygel/web/koffi.dev/pages/callbacks.md

 > [!WARNING]
 > You have to make sure you **get the calling convention right** (such as specifying __stdcall for a Windows API callback), or your code will crash on Windows 32-bit.
->
-> Before Koffi 2.7, it was *impossible to use an alternative callback calling convention with the classic syntax*.
-Use a prototype string or *upgrade to Koffi 2.7* to solve this limitation.

 Once your callback type is declared, you can use a pointer to it in struct definitions, as function parameters and/or return types, or to call/decode function pointers.

-> [!NOTE]
-> Callbacks **have changed in version 2.0**.
->
-> In Koffi 1.x, callbacks were defined in a way that made them usable directly as parameter and return types, obscuring the underlying pointer.
->
-> Now, you must use them through a pointer: `void CallIt(CallbackType func)` in Koffi 1.x becomes `void CallIt(CallbackType *func)` in version 2.0 and newer.
->
-> Consult the [migration guide](migration) for more information.

 # Transient and registered callbacks